-For the purpose of determining eligibility for early inclusion of securities, such as significant IPOs41, and/or assigning a company and its securities post a corporate event, e.g., mergers and spin-offs, to the appropriate Size-Segment Index an Interim Size-Segment Cutoff is used.
+For the purpose of determining eligibility for early inclusion of securities, such as significant IPOs, and/or assigning a company and its securities post a corporate event, e.g., mergers and spin-offs, to the appropriate Size-Segment Index an Interim Size-Segment Cutoff is used.
 To derive this number the following steps are followed:

-The Global Minimum Size References and Global Minimum Size Ranges of the Large Cap, the Standard, and the Investable Market Indexes are updated daily as described in
+The Global Minimum Size References and Global Minimum Size Ranges of the Large Cap, the Standard, and the Investable Market Indexes are updated daily as described in Appendix VIII: Updating the Global Minimum Size References and Ranges

-41 As described in section 3.3.4.1
+&lt;sup>41 As described in section 3.3.4.1

-- Appendix IX: Updating the Global Minimum Size References and Ranges - On a daily basis, each Market Size-Segment Cutoff is set to be the full market capitalization of the company of the rank equal to the Segment Number of Companies for that Size-Segment in the Market Investable Equity Universe. - The Interim Market Size-Segment Cutoff is set to: - The lower bound of the Global Minimum Size Range, if the Market Size-Segment Cutoff is below the lower bound. - The upper bound of the Global Minimum Size Range, if the Market Size-Segment Cutoff is above the upper bound. - The Market Size-Segment Cutoff, if it is within the Global Minimum Size Range.
+- On a daily basis, each Market Size-Segment Cutoff is set to be the full market capitalization of the company of the rank equal to the Segment Number of Companies for that Size-Segment in the Market Investable Equity Universe. - The Interim Market Size-Segment Cutoff is set to: - The lower bound of the Global Minimum Size Range, if the Market Size-Segment Cutoff is below the lower bound. - The upper bound of the Global Minimum Size Range, if the Market Size-Segment Cutoff is above the upper bound. - The Market Size-Segment Cutoff, if it is within the Global Minimum Size Range.